 - Leadership and ethics

 - Primary health care

 - Health care policy

-Marymount’s Master of Science in Nursing Family Nurse Practitioner coursework covers each of these areas in-depth.
-The coursework, which focuses on the intellectual, ethical and spiritual development of the student, is framed within the American Association of Colleges of Nursing’s Essential of Master’s Education in Nursing and the National Organization of Nurse Practitioner Faculties' Criteria for Evaluation of Nurse Practitioner Programs.
+Marymount’s Master of Science in Nursing Family Nurse Practitioner coursework covers each of these areas in depth.
+The coursework, which focuses on the intellectual, ethical and spiritual development of the student, is framed within the American Association of Colleges of Nursing’s Essentials of Master’s Education in Nursing and the National Organization of Nurse Practitioner Faculties' Criteria for Evaluation of Nurse Practitioner Programs.

 Family Nurse Practitioner Clinicals

-Clinicals are indispensable, real-time training in how to become a family nurse practitioner.
-They enable you to use your classroom knowledge in a clinical setting by working directly with patients at a health care site.
-Generally, students will experience about 500-700 clinical hours on the path to their FNP, equipping them for real-life, advanced practice nursing.
+Clinicals are an indispensable part of the education of a family nurse practitioner.
+They enable you to apply your classroom knowledge in a clinical setting by working directly with patients at a health care site.
+Generally, students will experience about 500–700 clinical hours on the path to their FNP, equipping them for real-life, advanced practice nursing.

-As you transition into your FNP role, an experienced clinical preceptor will serve as a mentor to help you during your clinicals.
+As part of your clinical experience, you will be mentored and evaluated by an experienced clinical preceptor.
 Your preceptor may be a nurse practitioner, a physician’s assistant, or a physician.